 Schools white paper published

-- Department for Education, Deputy Prime Minister's Office, and The Rt Hon Michael Gove MP
+- Department for Education, Deputy Prime Minister's Office, and The Rt Hon Michael Gove

 - Part of:

 - Education of disadvantaged children, School behaviour and attendance, School and college qualifications and curriculum, School and college accountability, and School and college funding

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Education Secretary Michael Gove outlines radical reforms for schools and teachers proposed in 'The importance of teaching'.

 A radical reform programme that puts teachers at the heart of school improvement and frees schools from central government direction was published today by Education Secretary Michael Gove.